ramibaghdan/ramibaghdan/README.md

 **[ask-the-docs](https://github.com/ramibaghdan/ask-the-docs)**: a retrieval-augmented question answering system over technical documentation, with an evaluation harness that measures retrieval quality and answer groundedness and flags low-confidence answers for human review.
 The point is not just answering questions, but measuring whether the answers can be trusted.
 Python, OpenAI API.

-**[biolink-source-mapping](https://github.com/ramibaghdan/biolink-source-mapping)**: a pipeline that ingests two public biomedical sources, reconciles their identifiers, and maps their entities and relationships onto the Biolink knowledge-graph schema, with the non-trivial semantic-mapping decisions written up.
-Python, deterministic, public data.
+**[biolink-source-mapping](https://github.com/ramibaghdan/biolink-source-mapping)**: a pipeline that ingests two public biomedical sources, reconciles their identifiers, and maps their entities and relationships onto the Biolink knowledge-graph schema.

 **[genomics-variant-calling](https://github.com/ramibaghdan/genomics-variant-calling)**: a reproducible NGS variant-calling pipeline (align, sort, call) implemented in bash, WDL, and Nextflow, with containerized tools and validation on simulated reads.